zlilyoffe/GiantDwarf/README.md

 3. logIn into the game
 4. Create group or enter existing group.
 5. Submit and Play.
-6. The App will send you, your GIANT and his information.
+6. The App will send you your GIANT and his information.

 ![Alt text](/giantdwarf/src/images/banner-img.png?raw=true "giantDwarf")